wacncontent/CustomizeTool/addCommentOutput/articles/xplat-cli-connect.md

 If you wish to use a non-default subscription with the Azure CLI, but don't want to change the current default, you can use the `--subscription` option for the command and provide the name of the subscription you wish to use for the operation.

 Once you are connected to your Azure subscription, you can start using the Azure CLI commands.
-For more information, see [How to use the Azure <!-- deleted by customization CLI](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI](/documentation/articles/xplat-cli) <!-- keep by customization: end -->.
+For more information, see [How to use the Azure CLI](/documentation/articles/xplat-cli-install).

 ## Storage of CLI settings